Laboratory of Cellular and Tissue Physiology

 Department of Developmental Biology, Stanford University School of Medicine

-We try to understand the fundamental principles of how biological systems maintain function over time, and why resilience eventually fails with age.
-Bridging engineering, computation, and biology, we develop and apply technologies to map and control resilience mechanisms across multiple scales within living animals.
-Ultimately, we aim to create novel interventions that enhance resilience, slow aging-related decline, or even restore lost function.
+We study the fundamental principles of how biological systems maintain their function over time and why resilience eventually fails with age.
+Bridging engineering, computation, and biology, we develop and apply technologies to map and control physiological function across multiple scales within living animals.
+Ultimately, we aim to create new ways of enhancing resilience, slowing aging-related decline, and restoring lost function.

 Mechanisms of Resilience

 We study how biological systems maintain function despite stress and damage.
-By systematically mapping molecular and cellular mechanisms, we aim to identify key pathways that protect cells and tissues throughout life.
-This will reveal how resilience mechanisms are coordinated across cell types, adapt to environmental challenges, and fail with age.
+By systematically mapping molecular and cellular mechanisms of resilience, we aim to identify key pathways that protect cells and tissues throughout life.
+This will reveal how are coordinated across cell types, adapt to environmental challenges, and fail with age.

 Reading & Writing Biology